 These issues were dealt with differently in the various bills considered in the 108th Congress.
 All the major bills contained some reliability measures, but issues of consumer protection, of market design and the role of FERC, and numerous other questions remained unresolved.
 All the major bills in the last Congress repealed PUHCA, as does the version of H.R.
 6 in the 109th Congress passed by the House.
-S. 10 also includes PUHCA repeal language, but in markup a provision to give FERC additional merger review authority was added.
+The Senate bill also includes PUHCA repeal language, but in markup a provision to give FERC additional merger review authority was added.
 The House-passed merger review provision would give FERC jurisdiction over transmission transactions.
-However, S. 10 FERC merger review authority would also apply to natural gas utilities and generation-only transactions.
-In addition, S. 10 requires FERC to determine that cross-subsidization would not result from a merger.
+FERC merger review authority would also apply to natural gas utilities and generation-only transactions.
+In addition, the bill passed by the Senate requires FERC to determine that cross-subsidization would not result from a merger.

-Most other electricity provisions in the House-passed H.R.
-6 and S. 10 are essentially those contained in the electricity title as approved by the conference committee on H.R.
+Most other electricity provisions in the House- and Senate-passed bills are essentially those contained in the electricity title as approved by the conference committee on H.R.
 6 in the 108th Congress.
 Amendments to make major changes in this title of the bill were rejected during markup by the House Energy and Commerce Committee.
 One feature of that title, Sec.
 1242 in the Committee Print, providing for "participant funding" of transmission projects, raised opposition from a number of interested parties as being inflexible and potentially inequitable, and was dropped in markup.
 (For additional information, see CRS Report RL32925, Electric Utility Provisions in House-Passed H.R.
 6, 109th Congress, by Amy Abel, and CRS Report RL32728, Electric Utility Regulatory Reform: Issues for the 109th Congress, by Amy Abel.)